-- a) If a firm services less than 10 (ten) clients, the radio button should be ticked in order to be able to submit the Questionnaire. - b) The country selection is a drop-down list with multi-selection option.
+- a) If a firm services less than 10 (ten) clients, the radio button should be ticked in order to be able to submit the Questionnaire. - b) The drop-down menus provide for a multi-selection option. - c) For the definition of the Beneficial Owner, please refer to the glossary below. - d) The country selection is a drop-down list with multi-selection option.